SergeoLacruz/inventree-zebra-plugin/README.md

 ## Configuration Options
 ### Printer Interface
-Here you can chose between Local printer, network printer or the labelary.com API.
+Here you can chose between local printer, network printer or the labelary.com API.
 The last one is useful for preview of labels, especially when ZPL templates are used.
 Default value is a local printer.